CTF-handbooks/map-tester-handbook/tester-handbook.md

 5. Pull request
     Screenshot included with the PR (The screenshot ratio must be 3:2) PR includes the following files: map.mts, map.conf, and screenshot.png

+## -sniper-'s message contents
+You can test any map anytime.
+It is recommended to first test Pull requests with `Review required` label because other maps usually already have bugs/issues.

+What should map tester look for?
+Issues or bugs such as:

+**-** First map tester should check if map works in CTF game.
+**-** Map should be unique and not similar to other maps.
+So this means that most of plain maps will be rejected if they are not interesting.
+The design of a map should encourage differing game play and tactics.
+**-** It should be fun to play on it.
+**-** Maps shouldn't be glitchy (ie: no holes which lead into void, no wrongly placed barriers).
+Barriers should be placed properly, red barrier should disappear on match start.
+**-** Maps should not contain not-supported blocks (such as chests, rails, butterflies...).
+If there is not-supported block on a map, you will see red error in chat, starting with `Failed to resolve node name...`
+**-** Map must have a **valid Free Software/Open Source license** .
+There should be a line in `map.conf`:` license = <license_name>`
+**-** Maps should be reasonably balanced - i.e.: two team of equal ability would have the same chance of winning.
+One team should not have advantage (for example more ores, better position...).
+**-** Players shouldn't be able to escape from the map - i.e. go outside of the barrier **-** Pull request (=PR) should contain `map.mts`, `map.conf` and `screenshot.png`.
+If PR contain zip files for example, then it is not created properly.
+Screenshot should have ratio 3:2 (750x500px for example)
+**-** Player should be able to pick and capture flag.
+**-** Something what I have probably forgotten to add ¯\_(ツ)_/¯

+And finally, write your review as comment in PR. **Tell your opinion** (fun/not fun, missing license, doesn't work...).
+Every opinion matters.